 Providing an Alternative to Attorneys

 Attorneys are extremely expensive and their services often remain well beyond the reach of most small business owners.
-However, as tax season rolls around and many Accountant Firm realize that their clients could save money simply by changing their business’s legal structure; Accountant Firm find themselves in slightly murky situations.
+However, as tax season rolls around and many Accountant Firms realize that their clients could save money simply by changing their business’s legal structure; Accountant Firms find themselves in slightly murky situations.

 Accountants are rightly wary about dispensing legal advice and often defer to attorneys on legal matters.
 So, while Accountant firms are perfectly comfortable telling clients about the tax benefits of forming an LLC, many do not go any further than that.
 The best route to go is working with a legal document preparation service.
 These services can’t provide legal advice either, but they are experienced in filing legal paperwork and are well acquainted with the various laws and regulations applicable to creating a new business structure.
 Recommend a couple of attorneys to your clients and, if you think they could use them, any third-party services, which are much more affordable.

 There is a multitude of businesses that offer these types of services, so remember to research each one carefully before recommending them to your clients or using them yourself.
 But, no matter which you choose, that third party will make your life much easier and help you save time.

 Many legal document preparation companies count multiple Accountant Firm as customers for that very reason.
 If you feel as though your accounting firm is becoming a one-stop-shop for businesses looking for advice and help, look into affiliating with an outside company.